Tagged: freedom of speech

 The facts

-Two female friends, Anjali and Nidhi, left a hotel at 1:30 am on a scooter.
+Two female friends, Anjali and Nidhi, left a hotel in Delhi at 1:30 am on a scooter.
 Later, street cameras show Anjali’s body dragged by a car.
 Crowds rioted in anger when they learnt police reported the incident as an accident.

 It looks like an accident, but even so the men in the car would be culpable of hit-and-run and manslaughter.